-The bigger differences between the policy rule parameters across the two regimes are observed for delta coefficient, capturing the response of nominal interest rate i_t to nominal (or real) exchange rate deviations, \tilde{z}t .
-The estimate of this coefficient is found to be significant only in the recession regime independently on whether the nominal, or real, exchange rate deviations is used as explanatory variable in model (4).
-The estimates of this coefficient in the recession regime are found to be 0.14.
+Significant differences between the policy rule parameters across the two regimes are observed for delta coefficient, capturing the response of nominal interest rate i_t to nominal (as well as the real and real effective) exchange rate deviations, \tilde{z}t .
+The estimates of this coefficient are found to be significant in both regimes independently on whether the nominal, or real/real effective exchange rate deviations is used as explanatory variable in model (4).
+The estimates of this coefficient in the recession regime are found to be around 0.26-0.30 while in the expansion regime around 0.50.
 The positive sign of this coefficient is consistent with theory (see also Section 3.2).
-This asserts that an appreciation of the nominal, or real) exchange rate (implying a negative sign of \tilde{z}t) will lead to a decrease in nominal interest rate i_t by the CB in order to capture the effects of a deterioration in the terms of trade and exchange rates on economic activity or inflation.
+This asserts that an appreciation of the nominal, or real/real effective exchange rate (implying a negative sign of \tilde{z}t) will lead to a decrease in nominal interest rate i_t by the CB in order to capture the effects of a deterioration in the terms of trade and exchange rates on economic activity or inflation.
 This relationship can be justified by the graphs of i_t , π_t and \tilde{z}t , presented by Figures 1A-B.